earthsworth/BrowserDebugger/README.md

 > Warning: You'll be tracked by the browser company, not recommended.

-- Set Javaagent parameter to `proprietary` to disable the default behaver in LunarDebugger
+- Set Javaagent parameter to `proprietary` to disable the default behaver in BrowserDebugger
 - pass `-DdevServices=true` to the browser VM parameters to connect to the dev backend of the proprietary service

 Service Override feature will still work